By

 Do some fall prevention exercises to keep your core muscles strong.
 This way, you can maintain good posture.
 It also helps to be aware of your posture while sitting and relaxing.
 Remind yourself to sit up straight.

-5. Poor Balance
+5. Balance Issues

 6. Bone Deterioration